Murder of Alexis Murphy

-2013 child murder in Virginia, US.
+2013 child murder in Virginia, U.S.

-The murder of Alexis Murphy took place in Lovingston, Virginia, on August 3, 2013.
-Murphy, a 17-year-old high school student of Nelson County, Virginia, disappeared after being seen at a gas station in Lovingston.
+Alexis Tiara Murphy (June 5, 1996 – August 3, 2013) was a 17-year-old teenager who was murdered in Lovingston, Virginia, on August 3, 2013.
+Murphy, a student of Nelson County, Virginia, disappeared after last being seen at a gas station in Lovingston.
 Evidence was recovered from a vehicle and camper (referred to as a trailer by some outlets) belonging to 48-year-old Randy Taylor.
 Despite the absence of Murphy's body, Taylor was arrested and prosecuted for Murphy's kidnapping and murder.

 Taylor was put on trial on May 1, 2014.
 He was found guilty a week later and given two life sentences.
 Taylor was also linked to the disappearance of Virginia teenager Samantha Clarke, who went missing in 2010.

 On December 3, 2020, remains were located on private property in Lovingston.
 The remains were transported to the Central District Office of the Chief Medical Examiner (OCME) in Richmond and positively identified as Alexis Murphy on February 5, 2021.
 The identification of the remains was not announced publicly until February 17, 2021, to allow Murphy's family time to grieve and make proper arrangements.

 Disappearance

 On August 3, 2013, Alexis Tiara Murphy left her home in Shipman, Virginia, to travel to Lynchburg.
 She was last seen at a Liberty gas station in Lovingston, Virginia, on the evening of August 3, where she was driving a white 2003 Nissan Maxima.
 In the following days, she was reported as missing and a search was launched.
 Murphy's car was found on August 6 in Albemarle County, where it had been abandoned in a theater parking lot.
 On August 10, the police announced that they were trying to identify photographs of persons seen in close proximity to Murphy.
 The following day, a suspect, later identified as Randy Taylor, was arrested.

+Surveillance Photo showing the last sighting of Murphy at a Liberty gas station.